jhucsf/fall2020/assign/assign02.md

 	/* code would go here... */
 ```

-To unit test this function, we make several changes to `hexTest.c`.
+To unit test this function, we make several changes to `hextests.c`.
-First, we add a function prototype (right below the one for the
+First, we add a function prototype (e.g., just below the prototype for
-example `addLongs` function):
+the `textHexToPrintable` function):

 ```c
 void byteToHex(long val, char *s);